-If, however, there is a "no deal" Exit, the changes will take effect on exit day which is currently 31 October 2019 or 01 June 2019 if the UK does not hold EU elections in May 2019.
+If, however, there is a "no deal" Exit, the changes will take effect on exit day which is currently 31 October 2019.

 RS 2018/2 makes it clear that parties to an offer should consult the Panel if they are in any doubt as to the consequences of the proposed amendments.

 What are the changes in the Regulations?

 These changes remove all references to the Directive, EEA companies and EEA regulatory authorities.

 Part 28 of the 2006 Act also currently requires the Panel to make rules which give effect to the Directive.
 All references to articles of the Directive in Part 28 are replaced with references to provisions in a new Schedule 1C (Schedule) to the 2006 Act which has equivalent provisions to those set out in the Directive.

 The Schedule also sets out the General Principles for the Code and replace the ones currently in the Directive.

 The Code currently allows for shared jurisdiction of certain takeover offers, so that the Panel regulates certain aspects of a takeover offer and a regulator in another EEA member state regulates other aspects of the takeover offer.
 The regime currently applies to an offer for a company which has its registered office in one EEA member state but its securities are admitted to trading on a regulated market in another member state (and not also on a regulated market in the member state where it has its registered office).

 The changes remove the shared jurisdiction regime on Exit.
 The Code then no longer applies to an offer for: